heiswayi/thinkspace/_posts/2022-09-10-stable-diffusion-Genesis.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/sakshamio/thinkspace/gh-pages/assets/images/grid-0000.png" width="30%" height="30%" /> </p> \
 **Shit.
 Rick Rolled.** \
 So there's an inbuilt mechanism that detects if the text you've passed is NSFW, after which it returns this image.
-I was pretty surprised when a couple of my harmless prompts like '' and '' got flagged, but I was able to reword them and get past this filter. \
+I was pretty surprised when a couple of my harmless prompts like 'firemen burning books' (Yes I'm in a Ray Bradbury phase right now) got flagged, but I was able to reword them and get past this filter. \
 <p align="center">
 <img src="https://raw.githubusercontent.com/sakshamio/thinkspace/gh-pages/assets/images/grid-0003.png" width="30%" height="30%" /> </p> \
 **A sofa in the shape of an avacado.** \